Slevinski/slevinski.github.io/README.md

 # Stephen E Slevinski Jr
-_the projects of written sign language with Formal SignWriting_
+_the projects of written sign language with Sutton SignWriting_
 - - -
-> October 2016
+> January 2017

 Contents
 ---------